The Graduate School

-Congratulations to the 2014 Marsha L. Landolt Distinguished Graduate Mentor Award recipient Gaetano Borriello from Computer Science and Engineering.
+Congratulations to the 2015 Marsha L. Landolt Distinguished Graduate Mentor Award recipient Daniel T. Schwartz from Chemical Engineering and Material Sciences & Engineering.

 The relationship between a graduate student and a faculty advisor is one that can have a profound, lifelong influence on both parties.
 At its best, this mentoring relationship inspires and gives confidence to the student while providing the faculty member with a valued colleague.

 A single award, accompanied by $5,000 in discretionary funds that may be used to support the awardee’s scholarly activities, will be given and presented at the Annual University Recognition Ceremony in June 2015 in conjunction with other University-wide awards.

 The Graduate School is accepting nominations for the 2015 award until 5 p.m., Jan.
 13. Please review the criteria for the award and nominating guidelines.
 This is a firm deadline, and in fairness to all nominators, no exceptions or extensions will be granted.

 This award recognizes a UW faculty member who has made outstanding contributions to the education and guidance of graduate students.
 Named for UW Graduate School Dean Marsha L. Landolt who died in 2003, the Graduate School has recognized excellent faculty mentors yearly since 1999.
 The Graduate School, with assistance from the president’s office, sponsors this annual award in order to recognize outstanding mentoring of graduate students by faculty.